 What resources will help me pursue the Certificate?

-The Council on Middle East Studies welcomes students to participate in its robust program of courses, extracurricular and research-related activities.
+The Council on Middle East Studies welcomes students to participate in its robust program of courses and extracurricular and research-related activities.
 As a federally recognized National Resource Center, the Council supports language study and research in the region with federal grants and other funds.
 Students may also tap the MacMillan Center’s larger set of competitive student grants, at macmillan.yale.edu/graduate-professional-student-grants.